Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 If later you want to rename variables remember that in Ghidra you have to click on variable's name, and then press `L`, or for leaving a comment, you have to press `;`.

-If we skip the prologue of the function, we will jump directly to a few calls to what it looks the API from the [*SDL*](https://www.libsdl.org/) library, this library is used to provide access to some hardware and graphics, useful for rendering images and commonly used for video games.
-We can also see at the beginning the check of the `argc` value, this is checked to be greater than 1, in other case, the program jumps to the error code.
-Next I leave the assembly code, and also the decompiled code from Ghidra with some comments, and some variables already renamed:
+By skipping the prologue of the function, we are able to directly encounter a few calls to what appears to be the API of the [*SDL*](https://www.libsdl.org/) library.
+This library is utilized to provide access to hardware and graphics functionalities, making it particularly useful for rendering images and commonly employed in video games.
+Additionally, we observe the initial check of the `argc` value, ensuring that it is greater than 1.
+Otherwise, the program proceeds to the error code.
+Below, you'll find both the assembly code and the decompiled code from Ghidra, accompanied by comments and renamed variables:

 <figure>
 <a href="/assets/images/hex-ray-challenge/6.png"><img src="/assets/images/hex-ray-challenge/6.png"></a>